Sandy's Kitchen: condiments

 1 Green, 1 and 1/3 Condiments, and 1/6 Healthy Fats per 1/2 cup serving

 *Add a laughing cow cheese wedge, if desired to increase your healthy fat serving.
-1 light laughing cow cheese wedge is 1/2 a healthy fat.
+1 light or flavored laughing cow cheese wedge is 1 condiment or 1 original laughing cow cheese wedge is 1 healthy fat.

 * I made it a meal by adding 1/2 cup sauce, 1 cup spaghetti squash and 6 oz of chicken (which needs 1 healthy fat).